LET OUR VIRGINIA CAR ACCIDENT ATTORNEYS HELP YOU MOVE FORWARD

 Suppose you were involved in a hit-and-run where another driver fled without identifying themselves or leaving contact information behind.
 In that case, you’d need to file an incident report with your insurance.
 The period for filing the claim will depend on your insurance company.

 How Our Hit-and-Run Accident Lawyers at The Virginia Trial Group Can Help You

-If you’ve been injured in a hit-and-run accident, your rights must be protected.
+Your rights must be protected if you’ve been injured in a hit-and-run accident.
 Our Virginia car accident lawyers have extensive experience representing clients involved in these types of crashes.
 They can help you file a claim with the insurance company if necessary to ensure a fair settlement.

 Proving Liability for the Hit-and-Run Accident

 One of the most challenging aspects of a hit-and-run accident case is proving liability.
 This can be done by gathering evidence at the scene of the crash, such as eyewitness testimonies, video footage, and photographs.